-“No!
-Not that.
-Anything but that.
-Fine I’ll talk!”
+“No. Not that, anything but that.
+Fine, I’ll talk.”
 Albus said slightly muffled from his face lying on the floor.
-“All I did was try and push her off of the train so she could go live with the herd of cows we saw, but somehow she took offense to that and began threatening my life!
-Totally unreasonable that girl.”
+“All I did was try and push her off of the train so she could go live with the herd of cows we saw, but somehow she took offense to that and began threatening my life.
+She’s totally unreasonable that girl.”

-The feast was as amazing as it had been the previous years, stuffed full of food Kelly and Amelia both watched the headmaster professor Neville with tired eyes, wanting nothing more than to go to sleep.
-But Amelia knew that she would have to help take the Hufflepuff first years to the common room, with the help of Kelly, they had both been made into prefects over the holidays.
+The feast was as amazing as it had been the previous years, stuffed full of food Kelly and Amelia both watched the headmaster Professor Longbottom with tired eyes, wanting nothing more than to go to sleep.
+But Amelia knew that she would have to help take the Hufflepuff first years to the common room, with the help of Kelly.
+They had both been made into prefects over the holidays.

-She stood up slowly as Professor Longbottom told them all to go to their common rooms, and called loudly to the first year students to all walk over to her.
+She stood up slowly as Professor Longbottom told them all to go to their common rooms, and called loudly for the first year students to all walk over to her.

 They all walked up a sloping passage and the first years all looked around in awe as they entered the common room.
 Its ceilings were low and looked a little like a badgers set.
 It had such a homely feel to it and Amelia stood and breathed in the musky smell that made her feel like she was home.

 It was still exactly as she had imagined it, the room was decorated in cheerful yellow colours with black here and there.
 Plants were hanging all around the ceilings, the tendrils of which were reaching down and going along the ceiling of the common room, resembling roots.

 Amelia and Kelly both told the first years where the girls and boys dorms were and the bathrooms, before leaving them to their own devices.
 Amelia and Kelly each then walked to the sixth year girl dormitories and walked over to the same beds they had used since they joined the school.